 When it comes to fashion, South Korea is one of the Asian countries that lead in setting trends both regionally and on the international stage.
 This can partly be attributed to the ever-growing popularity of stylish K-pop celebrities like G-Dragon, BTS and BLACKPINK as well as the rise in the number of homegrown luxury Korean fashion brands.

 The prestigious Seoul Fashion Week, which is held twice every year, witnesses a gamut of established as well as up and coming designers both from home and abroad showcasing their latest designs.
 Many of these are labels that are incredibly famous count acclaimed icons such as Rihanna, Lady Gaga, Bae Doona as their patrons.

-Here’s a look at some prominent luxury Korean fashion brands you might not have heard of but need to follow, stat.
+10 luxury Korean fashion brands that you might not have heard of but need to follow, stat.

 Main and featured images: WE11DONE; Kye; Lie Sang Bong